Rockler Free Woodworking Catalog

 Cut the snowman and his Happy Holiday blocks out of wood - 1/2" wood if possible for the blocks.
 Cut 13 blocks for the Happy Holidays words - 1 1/2" tall by 1 1/4" wide.

-Basecoat snowman with Lt Ivory paint, then transfer the face pattern lines to the wood.
+Basecoat snowman with Lt Ivory paint, then transfer the face template lines to the wood.
 Spackle (using old toothbrush) with watered down Black paint.
 Paint only the face of the blocks (not the sides or backs) - 7 of the blocks paint Maroon and the other 6 blocks paint Green.
 Spackle the snowman (using old toothbrush) with watered down Black paint.
 Spackle the blocks with watered down Lt Ivory paint.
 When dry, rub a little stain lightly on all surfaces.

 FACE: